CPHughes7/Oura/README.md

 ## Overview

-This repository contains a comprehensive analysis of Oura Ring data, aiming to explore patterns, trends, and insights.
-The data is obtained from the Oura Ring, a wearable device that tracks various health-related metrics.
+This repository contains an analysis of Oura Ring data, aiming to explore patterns, trends, and insights deeper than that provided by the device itself.
+The Oura Ring, is a wearable device that tracks various health-related metrics.
+Namely, it tracks Resting Heart Rate, HVR, amongst others.

 ## Contents